Jan Blommaert: Ethnography

 The key to Blommaert's work is ethnography, including issues on methodology and empirical practice.
 Ethnography is however not reduced to those elements, but rather sketched as a paradigm, a robust theoretical and methodological framework through which the world is observed.
 To achieve such a wide view, Blommaert argued for a historical and "patterned" understanding of real language usage in society.

 To develop the historical component, he frequently drew on Pierre Bourdieu, arguing that his eclectic methodological approach (ranging from observations to long-term surveys etc.) was essentially ethnographic; on Fernand Braudel, rethinking his concept of longue duree for considering sociolinguistic complexity, and Immanuel Wallerstein's views on the compression of time and space in World Systems Analysis.
 For the "patterned" component, Blommaert largely drew on Dell Hymes' concept of ethnopoetics, a methodological instrument to analyze narratives in patterned ways.

 Like Hymes, Blommaert recognized unfamiliar patterns to have a relevant and particular structure to the speaker, but found that they are mis-recognized in, for example, bureaucratic encounters, in situations where "systems of meaning-making meet".
 But whereas Hymes largely focused on print data and the reanalysis of others' data, Blommaert refined the methodology by using first-hand, real-life data from Belgian asylum seekers and subsequently developed an applied ethnopoetics.

+Blommaert is primarily responsible for the introduction of ethnography into Linguistic_landscape analysis through his Ethnographic Linguistic Landscape Analysis or ELLA (2013), a qualitative method of linguistic landscape analysis that argues that signs must be seen as traces of multimodal communicative practices within a sociopolitically and historically structured field.